AttorneyOnline/tsuserver3/README.md

 tsuserver3 is the official Python-based server for Attorney Online.

+## Commands

+Documentation: ["Commands"](https://github.com/Crystalwarrior/KFO-Server/blob/master/docs/commands.md).
+You may also use the /help documentation on the server.

 ## Easy setup instructions

 The server will not work out of the box. **You must follow these instructions.**